kooparse/gltf_parser/README.md

 This project is a glTF 2.0 parser written in Jai, aiming to replace the use of some C/C++ libraries.
 All glTF types are fully documented, so it comes nicely with IDE autocompletion, reducing back and forth with the [specification](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html).

 This library intends to mimic the glTF file structure in memory.
 Thereby it's designed around arrays and indexes instead of pointers as you may see in `cgltf` or other libraries.
-Also, it's the **user's responsibility** to load glTF files and their related binaries in memory.
+Also, it's the **user's responsibility** to load glTF files and their related binaries in memory; nevertheless, this library also provides a way to load files and buffers into memory.

-Note: It's not as complete as the glTF specification yet, but because it's straightforward to add new parsed fields, we'll get new stuff incrementally and on-demand.
+Note: It's almost as complete as the glTF specification (see features), but because it's straightforward to add new parsed fields, we'll get new stuff incrementally and on-demand.

 If you would like to contribute, don't hesitate! :)